Jonathan (High Priest)

-Felix disliked Jonathan, because he often got criticized by the latter about governing the Jewish affairs, and threatened to be reported to Caesar if not doing well as the priest was the one who made the recommendation to Caesar to send Felix to be the procurator of Judea.
-Felix persuaded one of Jonathan's most trusted friends, Doras, a citizen of Jerusalem, to hire robbers to kill Jonathan by promising to give a large sum of money.
-Doras arranged for some hired men to mingle with the worshippers in the Temple in Jerusalem, while they hid daggers under their garments.
-These assassins succeeded in killing Jonathan during a Jewish festival and were never caught.
-The main source that mentions this high priest is the Antiquities of the Jews by Flavius Josephus.
+In AD 58 he was murdered on orders of Antonius Felix, the Roman procurator of Judea.
+Jonathan had often criticized Felix about governing Jewish affairs, and had threatened to report to Caesar if Felix did not do well.
+Felix bribed Doras, one of Jonathan's most trusted friends and a citizen of Jerusalem, to hire robbers to murder Jonathan.
+Doras arranged for some robbers - or sicarii - to mingle with the worshippers in the Temple in Jerusalem with daggers hidden under their garments.
+These assassins killed Jonathan during a Jewish festival and were never caught.